vvolkl/tkLayout/README.md

 The simulation results are automatically saved in a `results` directory, which is either newly created or rewritten under geometry directory, e.g. `geometries/FCChh_v3.03/results`.
 Use any web browser on `results/index.html` file to display all results in a compact way.
-The content of such directory may be deleted as it's being automatically rewritten each time the tkLayout SW is being run on the same geometry configuration.
-The way, how the web browser displays the final results depends on the cascade styles (being already predefined for tkLayout SW).
-Hence, one needs to make a symbolic link to a **style** directory (predefined in tkLayout main directory).
+The content of such directory may be deleted as it's being automatically rewritten each time the tkLayout-lite SW is being run on the same geometry configuration.
+The way, how the web browser displays the final results depends on the cascade styles (being already predefined for the tkLayout SW).
+Hence, one needs to make a symbolic link to a **style** directory (predefined in tkLayout-lite main directory).
 Similarly, some general configurations (material database etc.) are predefined in **config** and **xml** directories.
-Make a symbolic link in a geometry directory to these too.
+Make a symbolic link in a `geometries` directory to them.

-# Summary of tkLayout run options
+# Summary of tkLayout-lite run options
 The following tkLayout-lite functionality is currently supported:

     Analysis options: